HenrikMoe/UCLAhealth-DevOps-AppEngineering/README.md

 ## Configure Inputs

-Open main.tf in the TerraformAssignment directory and code an import of resources or change hardcode.
+Open main.tf in the root ./TerraformAssignment directory.
+Change the code to import resources or change the hardcoded key/value pairs:

 ```
   resource_map = {